 The number one mistake lots of people make when trying to market their business is starting by talking about yourself and your product rather than talking about your customer, but that’s an article in itself!

-The number 1 mistake people make is talking about themselves and their product rather than talking about their customer, but that’s an article in itself.
-So these are seven common mistakes that I see companies making (in no particular order of severity, just how they occurred to me!)
-These mistakes are more strategic than tactical, because the number of practical mistakes in marketing would be a much longer article, but the conceptual flaws here often underlie a lot of the obvious mis-steps that I see businesses making.
+So these are seven common mistakes that we see companies making (in no particular order of severity).
+These mistakes are more strategic than tactical, because the number of practical mistakes in marketing would be a much longer article, but the conceptual flaws here often underlie a lot of the obvious mis-steps that we see businesses making.

 1. Don’t mistake ‘Promotion’ for ‘Marketing’